abby777777/lerobot/examples/7_get_started_with_real_robot.md

 **Troubleshooting**:

 If the configuration process fails, you may need to do the configuration process via the Dynamixel Wizard.
+If it is failing to connect to the motor, it may be that the connection of the data wire (yellow) is too loose.

 Known failure modes:
 - Calling `arm.connect()` raises `OSError: No motor found, but one new motor expected.
 Verify power cord is plugged in and retry` on Ubuntu 22.